cmichaelgraham/aurelia-typescript/Aurelia-TypeScript-IDE-VS2013.md

 # VS 2013 (IDE) Instruction Page

-## (Special thank you to @derekpitt for these instructions.
-Validating them now on workstation and laptop.
+### (Special thank you to @derekpitt for these instructions.)

+Working to validate them now on workstation and laptop.

-These are the steps I had to take to get VS2013 using and outputting TS1.5 with es6 output.
+These are the steps to get VS2013 using and outputting TS1.5 with es6 output.

 ## Get Node installed.